ethereum/consensus-specs/specs/core/0_beacon-chain.md

         # Verify the deposit signature (proof of possession).
         # Invalid signatures are allowed by the deposit contract,
         # and hence included on-chain, but must not be processed.
-        # Note: deposits are valid across forks, hence the deposit domain is retrieved directly from `bls_domain`
+        # Note: Deposits are valid across forks, hence the deposit domain is retrieved directly from `bls_domain`
         if not bls_verify(
             pubkey, signing_root(deposit.data), deposit.data.signature, bls_domain(DOMAIN_DEPOSIT)
         ):